Srinath991/kidney-disease-clssification-app/README.md

 - **Backend**: Python, FastAPI(web framework for building APIs)
 - **Frontend**: HTML, CSS, JavaScript (Interactive UI)
 - **Deployment**: Docker,AWS(Cloud deployment)
-- **MLops**:mlflow,DVC,Dagshub (A tools for managing the machine learning lifecycle and For     managing large datasets)
+- **MLops Tools**: mlflow,DVC,Dagshub (A tools for managing the machine learning lifecycle and For managing large datasets)
 - **Others**: Uvicorn, Jinja2 (ASGI server to run the FastAPI app and Templating engine used to render dynamic conten)

 ## How to Use